Web Browsers Are No More

-By the power of Hinchliffe's Rule I say no (is it really if question wasn't in the title?).
-We don't know what web
+By the power of Hinchliffe's Rule I say no (is it really if the question wasn't in the title?).
+We don't know what

-browsers are.
-Rather, the name has us tricked.
-It no longer represents what these programs are.
+web browsers are.
+Rather, the name got us tricked.
+It no longer represents what those programs are.
 Before we go into

 details, let's talk about what was in the past.

-It all started with WorldWideWeb, followed by NCSA Mosaic, which in turn spawned Netscape Navigator.
-To wage a war
+It all started with the WorldWideWeb, followed by NCSA Mosaic, which in turn spawned Netscape Navigator.
+To wage a

-against it, Internet Explorer has been created.
-In late '90 and early '00 all major players (with exception of Chrome)
+war against it, Internet Explorer has been created.
+In late '90 and early '00 all major players (with exception of

-have made their appearances.
-By the time Chrome finally arrived, the term "web browser" was widely understood and had
+Chrome) have made their appearances.
+By the time Chrome finally arrived, that's 2008, the term "web browser" was widely

 Mozilla tells us that a web browser takes you anywhere on the internet, letting you see text, images and video